arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ### Anomalies Detection

-Every sensor will be used for anomalies detection, if any measured variable exceeds its nominal range an anomaly alert will show up in the Arduino Cloud dashboard.
+Every sensor will be used to detect anomalies.
+If any measured variable exceeds its nominal range, an anomaly alert will appear in the Arduino Cloud dashboard.

-The sensors nominal threshold are defined in the code as follows:
+The sensors' nominal thresholds are defined in the code as follows:

 ```arduino
 #define CURRENT_LIMIT 12 // in Amps